estafv/estafv/README.md

-# Hello i'm Esta
+# > whoami

+Hi, I'm Esta.

-I'm an cybersecurity student with a passion for learning how systems, networks, and security work.
+I'm an aspiring cybersecurity student focused on building a strong foundation in networking, Linux, Windows, scripting, and ethical hacking.

-I'm using GitHub to document what I learn, share projects, and track my progress as I continue growing in cybersecurity.
+This GitHub is my digital notebook.
+A place where I share projects, scripts, notes, and everything I learn throughout my cybersecurity journey.